Workiva/built_redux/README.md

 ### Writing middleware
 ```
- // Actions to be handled by this middleware
+ // Define specific actions to be handled by this middleware
+ // A middlware can also listen to and perform side effects on any actions defined elsewhere
  abstract class DoubleAction extends ReduxActions {
   ActionDispatcher<int> increment;